 The Kindle Store has thousands of categories, and it’s hard to make sense of them all if you’re a self-published author.
 Here at Kindletrends, I’ve crawled all 4000+ categories, and made them available for free.
+Each month, I’ll compare this with last month’s categories and show which ones have become more or less popular (Best Seller Rank) or more or less active (books published by month).

 This is an online spreadsheet powered by a tool called ‘Airtable’.
 If you want a bigger version (you probably do), click the ‘view larger version’ link on the bottom right.
 You can search for categories by name, as well as sort and filter them by level, by ranks or by activity.